timtnleeProject/vuejs-clipper/README.md

 ## Notice

-Before using the plugin & compoenets, here's something you should know :
+Before using the plugin & components, here's something you should know :

 * It's based on **vue-rx**.
 * Use vuejs-clipper plugin also add **vue-rx** plugin to vue.
 * Components are responsive base on **width** instead of height.
-* You can clip your own images (local uploaded images or images served on your site) ,but you cannot clip a cross origin image.
+* You can clip your own images (local uploaded images or images served on your site), but you cannot clip a cross-origin image.
-* Components' **input** is a image URL, **ouput** is a canvas element, they only help you clip images to canvas, you need to handle other things like *transform file input to image URL* or *transform output canvas to image* by yourself.
+* Components' **input** is an image URL, **output** is a canvas element, they only help you clip images to canvas, you need to handle other things like *transform file input to image URL* or *transform output canvas to image* by yourself.

 ## Installation